REUTERS SUMMIT-Icahn expects major stocks correction in 3 to 5 years

 "I am still concerned that one day you'll see a break like

-you had a few weeks ago," Icahn said at the Reuters Global
+you had a few weeks ago," Icahn said at the Reuters Investment

 With the Standard & Poor's 500 index now up more than